15+ Git Rebase vs Merge Interview Questions 2025: Workflows, Conflicts & Recovery

 Teammate's: D---E

-Now you decide to rebase your feature branch onto the latest main to pick up some recent changes:
+Now you rebase your feature branch onto main:

 Your feature: A---B'---C' (rebased, new commits!)